Home Lower Mainland Paintball Facilities

 Delta Force Paintball in Maple Ridge

-With locations in Australia, New Zealand, Sweden and the United Kingdom, Delta Force is apparently the largest paintball company in the world.
-In addition to Maple Ridge, it also has Canadian venues near Calgary, Edmonton, Toronto and Ottawa.
+With locations in Canada, Australia, New Zealand, Sweden and the United Kingdom, Delta Force is one of the largest paintball companies in the world.
+In addition to Maple Ridge, it also has Canadian venues near Calgary, Toronto and Ottawa.

-Delta Force Paintball is arguably the Lower Mainland’s best paintball location with multiple great scenario venues which keep the games exciting.
+Delta Force Paintball is arguably the Lower Mainland’s best paintball location with multiple great game zones which keep the games exciting.
 Located at 14448 224 Street in Maple Ridge, it’s about an hour’s drive from Vancouver, depending on the traffic.

-Admission usually includes use of overalls, helmet and mask, gun rental, propellant refills, an ammo belt (which also conveniently holds water bottles) and lots of fun.
-As of January, 2024, paintball admission, air and equipment costs $19.99 per person for one session of paintball.
+Admission usually includes the use of overalls, helmet and mask, gun rental, propellant refills, an ammo belt (which also conveniently holds water bottles) and lots of fun.
+As of February, 2025, paintball admission, air and equipment costs $20 per person for one session of paintball.
+Paintballs are purchased separately.
 Other optional extras include gloves, protective cups and gun upgrades, all at various costs.

-Delta Force Paintball features a number of exciting battle zones including a prisoner breakout area, D-Day venue, forest and more.
+Delta Force Paintball features a number of exciting battle zones including Prison Break, Tropic Thunder, SpeedBall and Resident Evil.

 Delta Force Paintball Basecamp